RealTreasury/GatherTogether/README.md

 This demo is publicly hosted through [GitHub Pages](https://realtreasury.github.io/GatherTogether/).
 It is **not** running on WordPress.com and the page is served directly rather than being embedded in an iframe.
 Simply visit the link above to use the app without any additional setup.
 The project is intentionally lightweight and uses vanilla JavaScript without external frameworks.
-The bingo tracker now supports both a regular card and a more difficult **completionist** card that can be toggled in the interface.
+The challenge tracker now supports both a regular list and a more difficult **completionist** mode that can be toggled in the interface.
 Completionist challenges with multiple tasks open in a sublist view that can be dismissed via the close button, clicking outside the list or pressing <kbd>Esc</kbd>.
 For sublists with numbered placeholders such as